GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 60:** We interviewed more than 35 people from more than 20 agencies and programs, including;

 **Slide 61:** Teams at 16 high impact service providers.
-We wanted to hear from HISPs, because they are generally the most high-touch agencies and programs for the public, and because that &#34;touch&#34; generally involves interactions.
+We wanted to hear from HISPs, because they are generally the most high-touch agencies and programs for the public, and because that "touch" generally involves interactions.
 We wanted to understand common interactions so our patterns could focus on inclusive experiences for those transactions.

 **Slide 62:** We spoke to people at Veterans Affairs, SSA, HHS, FEMA, the Department of the Interior, and the IRS, among others, and sometimes more than one group at a specific agency.
 And we focused on questions such as what patterns they've identified in their sites and services?
 How do they think about and incorporate equity and inclusion into their design decisions?
 We asked them about challenges and pain points, what patterns they would like USWDS to look into, and more.